IgniteUI/igniteui-docfx/en/components/bulletgraph.md

 </div>

 ### Comparative Ranges
 The ranges are visual elements that highlight a specified range of values on a scale.
-Their purpose is to visually communicate the qualitative state of the performance bar measure, illustrating at the same times the degree to which it resides within that state.
+Their purpose is to visually communicate the qualitative state of the performance bar measure, illustrating at the same time the degree to which it resides within that state.

 ```html
 <igx-bullet-graph
     height="80px" width="400px"
     minimumValue=0 value=80 interval=10
     maximumValue=100 targetValue=90
     rangeBrushes ="#C62828, #F96232, #FF9800"
     rangeOutlines="#C62828, #F96232, #FF9800">
     <igx-linear-graph-range